AdastralGroup/adastral-docs/bluebook.md

 - Small size.

 The L2 and L3 communicate via the GDExtension interface.
 There's currently a "shim" which is a L2 sub-component which's main task is just to handle the Godot<->C++ interop.
-*This is called Coldfield and it's currently included in Winter.*
+*This is made up of two parts, one to handle the standard boilerplate and one as the actual class that'll be used in GDScript - theese are called coldfield and sutton respectively and they're currently included in Winter.*

 ### The L2